Question 1: Which of the following is not hardware of a computer system?

 print(math.fabs(-10))

-56. Consider the given Python programme and identify one possible output of this code out of the following options:
+Consider the given Python program and identify one possible output from the following options:

 from random import *